yashwankhede/Linux-Task/Day_2.md

 ## Task 2: Creating a Set of Files

 ### 1. Create an alias (combine_alias) that performs the following tasks:
-   - Create an alias for the previous task.
+   - Create an alias for the Task 1.